What is the Mental Health Review Tribunal?

 What decisions does the Tribunal make?

 The Tribunal can:

-- change the category of the ITO from inpatient to community (allow you to receive treatment in the community as an outpatient); or community to inpatient (require you to return to hospital for inpatient treatment)
+- change the category of the TA from inpatient to community (allow you to receive treatment in the community as an outpatient); or community to inpatient (require you to return to hospital for inpatient treatment)